 The Best Medicare Supplement (Medigap) Plans in New York

-Original Medicare is managed by the federal government.
+Original Medicare (Medicare Parts A and B) is managed by the federal government.
 It doesn't cover all services, and it comes with several out-of-pocket costs that can be difficult to afford on a fixed income.

 Medicare Supplement Insurance, often referred to as Medigap, works with Medicare Part A (inpatient coverage) and Medicare Part B (outpatient and preventive coverage) to reduce these costs.
 Original Medicare pays a percentage of the Medicare-approved amount, and then, the Medigap plan pays its share.

-Nearly one-fourth (24%) of Original Medicare beneficiaries in New York are enrolled in a Medicare Supplement plan.1 If you're enrolled in Original Medicare and don't have a Medigap plan, use the research below to learn more about your options.
+Nearly one-fourth (24%) of Original Medicare beneficiaries in New York are enrolled in a Medicare Supplement plan.

 Have Medicare questions?